-Flood Advisory northernmost portion of the Chicago until 3PM CDT – Flood Warning for Cook, DuPage and a portion of Will County until 9PM CDT this Thursday evening
+Flood Warning for Cook, DuPage and a portion of Will County continues until 9PM CDT this Thursday evening

 Moderate rains have spread north and west across Winnebago, Boone, and portions of McHenry, Ogle, and DeKalb Counties this morning.
 As a result, a Flood Advisory for possible minor flooding has been issued for All of Winnebago and Boone Counties as well as northern Ogle, northern DeKalb and western McHenry Counties until 3PM CDT this Thursday afternoon.